Space-time reduced basis methods for parametrized unsteady Stokes equations: Numerical results

+Setting $\varepsilon_u = 10^{-3}$ and $\varepsilon_p = \varepsilon_\lambda = 10^{-4}$, both dual fields feature temporal reduced bases that are larger than the primal one.
+As a consequence, the matrices $\bm{\Psi}^{u,p}$, $\{\bm{\Psi}^{u, \lambda_k}\}_{k=1}^{N_D}$ cannot be full column rank and --- according to Corollaries \ref{cor: corollary 1} -- \ref{cor: corollary 2} --- the velocity temporal basis enrichment is compulsory in order to retain \emph{inf--sup} stability with the ST--GRB method.
+Indeed, if the velocity temporal reduced basis is not augmented, the linear system stemming from the application of the ST--GRB method is ill--conditioned and consequently the errors (on both velocity and pressure) explode.
+Conversely, if suitable modes are added to the velocity temporal basis, the problem is stabilized and the errors are comparable with the prescribed POD tolerances.
 Three remarks are worth to follow.
-Firstly, the choice of $\epsilon_t$ does influence the results; indeed, for $\epsilon_t=0.9$ the number of temporal supremizers is doubled with respect to the case $\epsilon_t=0.5$ and the relative error on pressure drops of approximately one order of magnitude.
-Secondly, the order in which the dual fields (i.e. pressure and Lagrange multipliers) are considered in order to compute the temporal supremizers does not significantly affect the results.
-Lastly, in this case the ST--PGRB method, despite being roughly $5$ times faster, exhibits worse performances than the (stabilized) ST--GRB one; in particular, the relative error on pressure is two orders of magnitude larger than the prescribed POD tolerance.
-Nevertheless, accuracies comparable with the ones of ST--GRB can be retrieved by adding temporal supremizers, without severely impacting the efficiency of the method.
+Firstly, the velocity temporal stabilizers obtained for $\varepsilon^t=\varepsilon^t_1$ are not necessarily a subset of those computed considering $\varepsilon^t=\varepsilon^t_2 > \varepsilon^t_1$.
+For instance, in this case the temporal modes that are added choosing $\varepsilon^t=0.6$ and $\varepsilon^t=0.9$, although being $6$ in both cases, are different.
+Secondly, the order in which the dual fields (i.e. pressure and Lagrange multipliers) are considered for the velocity temporal basis enrichment does not significantly affect the results.
+Lastly, the ST--PGRB method, despite being roughly $3$ times faster, exhibits higher errors than the (stabilized) ST--GRB one.
+In particular, the relative error on pressure is one order of magnitude larger than the prescribed POD tolerance.
+Nonetheless, the last two rows of Table~\ref{tab: bif_results} show that accuracies comparable with the ones of ST--GRB are retrieved by enriching the velocity temporal reduced basis (according to Algorithm \ref{alg: pressure time supremizers}), without severely impacting the efficiency of the method.
+For instance, the addition of $6$ temporal stabilizers via Algorithm \ref{alg: pressure time supremizers} (with $\varepsilon^t = 0.6$ and considering pressure as dual field) leads to a significant drop in the relative error for both velocity (from $3.35$ to $1.29$, $-61\%$) and pressure (from $40.9$ to $2.52$, $-94\%$).